MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     - For PowerPoint: `MSIP.PowerPointAddin`

-    Even if you haven't configured this **List of managed add-ins** group policy setting, you might need to configure it if you get reports that the Microsoft Azure Information Protection add-in is getting disabled.
-When this add-in is disabled, users do not see the Azure Information Protection bar in the Office application.
+    If you do not configure this setting, the Microsoft Azure Information Protection add-in can get disabled and then, users will not be able to label their documents and emails in their Office application.

     For more information about this group policy setting, see [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).